pzhang65/restful-blog/README.md

-# Simple RESTful blog API
+# Simple RESTful blog

 Learning how to create a simple RESTful blog in Python with Flask.
+Starting with the back-end API only!

 Things I'll be exploring:
 * pipenv + setting environment variables*